 One of the steps that is sometimes used in processing beans after harvests consists of energetically beating the bean vines in order to remove any beans that may remain on the vines.
-This is Bukuru, one of the farm workers who was with us for a while during the years of fighting and rebel rebellions here in Burundi working both with the crops and – he one day disappeared and we later heard that he had joined a rebel group.
+The video [above] shows Bukuru, one of the farm workers who was with us for a while during the years of fighting and rebel rebellions here in Burundi, working both with the crops and – he one day disappeared and we later heard that he had joined a rebel group.
 Neither we nor his family have ever seen him since.

 Seeds – origins, micro-environments, and emergency distributions:

 As many areas of sub-Saharan Africa, Burundi’s farm lands are often characterized by micro-environmental niches that can be associated not only with particular types of crops, but also with particular varieties of seeds or planting materials.
 These niches can be so small as to be easily missed, and thus walking transects and characterizing each area can be the best way to site out a particular area.
 One transect is shown in Part 1 of this blog.
 Details of each (micro) ecosystem can be detailed.

 After the major fighting ended and humanitarian organizations began to work both with the government and with local groups (about 2004-5), the provisioning of seeds became a critical component of this programming.
 We were involved in distribution of seeds (primarily beans), in conjunction with the Emergency Coordination Unit of the Burundi FAO office.
 This was the challenge: initially, FAO contracted with local and regional suppliers to purchase and bring in seeds for redistribution, which we implemented to our program areas.
 However, and in spite of attempts by FAO to assure quality seeds, not only was the quality of enormous variation and often old, moldy, or otherwise unsuitable, but we just had no idea where the beans were from.